Yikun/hub-mirror-action/README_en.md

 - `white_list` (optional) the white list, such as “repo1,repo2,repo3”.
 - `static_list` (optional) Only mirror repos in the static list, but don't get list from repo api dynamically (the white/black list is still available). like 'repo1,repo2,repo3'
 - `force_update` (optional) Force to update the destination repo, use '-f' flag do 'git push'
+- `timeout` (optional) Default is '30m', set the timeout for every git command, like '600'=>600s, '30m'=>30 mins, '1h'=>1 hours
+- `mappings` (optional) Default is empty, the source repos mappings, such as 'A=>B, C=>CC', source repo name would be mapped follow the rule: A to B, C to CC.
+Mapping is not transitive.

 ## Scenarios